Sambal Oelek (aka Sambal Ulek). A delicious spicy chili sauce made with chilies, onion, shallots, garlic, tomatoes and oil. Ready in 20 minutes!

 Other recipes you may like!

-- 2 tbsp avocado oil or any neutral oil
+- 2 tablespoon vegetable oil or any neutral oil

 - 70 grams red chili peppers For mild version: use red chili peppers like serrano's, fresno, cayenne, or tobasco.
 For extra spicy: use bird's eye chillies